Sabre Motorsport

 Sabre Motorsport is a New Zealand company owned by Dennis Martin that designs and constructs Formula First cars, runs a Motorsport New Zealand Licensed Entrant and Racing School, hires racing cars, and manages a New Zealand Formula First Team.

 Dennis Martin

 Dennis Martin has been involved with single-seater racing since the 1980s and Sabre Motorsport since 1999.
 Martin raced both Formula Vee's and Formula Ford's.
 His Formula Ford was a New Zealand made Valour Type 723.

-His Crew are responsible for putting a number of New Zealand drivers into international careers, including Richie Stanaway, Nick Cassidy, Brendon Hartley and Shane van Gisbergen.
+His Crew are responsible for putting a number of New Zealand drivers into international careers, including Richie Stanaway, Nick Cassidy, Brendon Hartley, Shane van Gisbergen, and Liam Lawson.

 In December 2019 Martin was fined $1500 for assaulting a driver at Pukekohe.
 His driver Matthew McCutcheon had his licence endorsed for the incident by as Martin was considered part of his team.

 Sabre Formula First

 Sabre Motorsport manufacture a single seat Formula First race car.
 They sell the cars in kit set, rolling chassis, and ready to race forms.